fsmosquito/FSMosquitoClient/README.md

  A GitHub action is included that will automatically build and publish new releases to GitHub

   - On Push to Master or on PR - Builds the project and stores the result as an artifact (except for changes to README.md and /docs/*)
-  - On tag that starts with 'v' (ex: ```git tag -a v0.1-test -m "Test release" && git push --tags```) Builds the project and creates a release that corresponds to the tag.
+  - On tag that starts with 'v' (ex: ```git tag -a v0.2.0-alpha01 -m "Release Description" && git push --tags```) Builds the project and creates a release that corresponds to the tag.